| | |

 between the two world wars.
 Campbell attacked the Bloomsburys

-as "intellectuals without intellect" whose hate
+as "intellectuals without intellect" whose hate.

-. . dribbles, week by week,
+. . dribbles, week by week, Like lukewarm bilge out of a

 running leak.